 - 7. If you live in a region that observes daylight saving time, select the Automatically adjust for daylight savings time check box. - 8.
 Click the Apply button.
+Your settings are saved.

 Set up security event email notifications

 The router can email you its logs of router activity.
 The log records router activity and security events such as attempts to access blocked sites or services.